infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2 Breakdown.md

 dont think too complicated, just get the mesh, get normal map, get image filtering, and get sandstorm

+worst case scenario, get the clouds project from sebastian and modify it.

 Bugs: z-fighting
 Attempt:
 - Use .tga file